-Please follow me on this journey in learning.
-Mostly that will consist of original recipes developed to exclude refined sugars and include healthy fats.
-Articles on how to grow your own organic vegetable and herb garden for food and medicine, how to raise animals in an urban setting, and how to raise a creative and naturally inspired child.
+Butter For All consists of original recipes developed to exclude refined sugars, include healthy fats, and focus on Weston A. Price Foundation, Wise Traditions, and Nourishing Traditions principles.
+I also write articles on how to grow your own organic herb and vegetable garden, how to keep animals in an urban setting, and how to raise a creative and naturally inspired child.

 I hope you will join me on this adventure.
 I want you in my village.
 I need you on my team.
 And the world needs our combined voices for ethical sustainable farming and living!